 Customer relationship management (CRM) software is an essential small business product.
-With the right kind of CRM software, you can track your overall sales process, log customer information and monitor company goals.
-CRM software also offers a treasure trove of data about your company.
+With the right kind of CRM software, you can track your overall sales process, log customer information, and monitor company goals.
+CRM software benefits business by giving them more information about their customers to work with.

-By isolating and tracking specific CRM metrics, you can ensure that your company constantly has eyes on the data that matters.
-Before diving into specific metrics you should track, it’s a good idea to first review and consider how to keep data accurate and the overall types of CRM metrics to be aware of.
+If you isolate and track specific CRM metrics, you can ensure that your company constantly has eyes on the data that matters.
+Before you dive into specific metrics to keep track of, it’s a good idea to first review and consider how to keep data accurate and the overall types of CRM metrics to be aware of.

 Keep in mind that as your company begins using CRM software, you should tie your findings with your overall business goals.
-CRM software isn't effective, and CRM metrics aren't illuminating, if you can't frame them in the overall context of your business strategy.
+CRM software is only effective — and CRM metrics are only illuminating — if you can frame them in the overall context of your business strategy.

 Before diving into which CRM metrics are worth tracking, it’s important to first understand how these metrics can help your business.
 CRM metrics are marquee data points for you to identify and follow while keeping your business goals in mind.
 Depending on your business’s situation and overall goals, you may have several key metrics you’ve identified and want to highlight to motivate your team and help explain your business’s overall goals.

 Properly using CRM software can result in higher sales and more engagement with customers.
-Identifying key metrics can allow you to draw in more customers, enhance sales and create further success for your business.
-It can provide context on sales as they are completed.
+Identifying key metrics can allow you to draw in more customers, use your CRM to enhance sales, and create further success for your business.
+This software can provide context on sales as they are completed.

-In today’s data-driven society, CRM metrics play a vital role in establishing benchmarks for a company.
-By defining what metrics are important to your business, your company can glean important insights and understand what strategies are working, and what ideas need to be changed.
+In today’s data-driven society, CRM metrics play a vital role in establishing a company’s benchmarks.
+When you define which metrics are important to your business, your company can glean important insights and understand which strategies are working and which ideas need to be changed.

-Bad initial data leads to bad metrics and reporting.
-Studies show that bad data costs companies money: Marketing companies lose approximately 550 hours and as much as $32,000 per sales rep from using bad data.
+Bad initial CRM lead management to bad metrics and reporting.
 So, before you can identify and track important metrics, it’s important to confirm that the information you’re receiving is accurate and relevant to your business goals.
 Attaining good data is as simple as reviewing your collection processes, ensuring sensitive data is being treated properly and staying vigilant.